 Crisis Response Project (CRP) is a program of Community Integrated Work Program, Inc.

-CRP's first 24/7 mobile crisis response team started nearly 20 years ago in the San Francisco Bay Area.
+CRP's first 24/7 mobile crisis response team started in 1996 in the San Francisco Bay Area.
 Since 2012, CRP has grown to several regions serving several Regional Centers throughout Los Angeles.
 We are also serving Northern California regions.

 CRP counselors are highly trained individuals who receive training on crisis intervention, prevention, and de-escalation techniques.
 Counselors receive extensive education on autism and other behavioral intervention techniques.
 CRP works as a multi-disciplinary team and counselors come from diverse educational and employment backgrounds to contribute to the team with their varied experiences.